18+ yrs localQuoted firstNo fix, no fee

 Need help setting up video calls for someone?

-We can get it working on their device, show them how to use it, and make sure they feel comfortable before we leave.
+I can get it working on their device, show them how to use it, and make sure they feel comfortable before I leave.